Undergraduate Degree Details & Requirements

 • Students who wish to do a sustained research project should consult with a faculty member in their area of interest in the Junior year, keeping in mind that it may take some time to find an appropriate advisor for the project.
 The advisor must be a member of the tenure-track faculty.
 The student should then draft a thesis proposal (1-2 pp) in which he or she describes the nature of the project.
 The project advisor, as well as the major advisor, should then sign the proposal indicating approval.
 The signed proposal should be submitted to the Honors program faculty coordinator by early April; candidates will be notified of their acceptance by the end of April.
 Students who plan to study abroad during their Junior year are strongly encouraged to initiate contact with potential thesis advisors before going abroad, as the process may be significantly more difficult once they have left campus.
 Any exceptions to the April deadline require the consensus of the Honors coordinator, the thesis director and the Director of Undergraduate Studies.

-• If accepted, candidates for Honors by thesis should consult their thesis advisors about a research plan for the summer and should enroll in Honors 4951 (three credits, Pass/Fail) in the Fall.
+• If accepted, candidates for Honors by thesis should consult their thesis advisors about a research plan for the summer and should enroll in Honors 4951 (three credits, Pass/No Pass) in the Fall.
 In 4951, students will meet in regular tutorials with their thesis advisors and draft a significant portion of the thesis.
 If their work in the Fall is satisfactory, they will be allowed to enroll in Honors 495 (three credits, for a letter grade) in the Spring, in which they will complete a sustained critical study, about fifty pages long, in the language of their major.

 • A defensible draft of the complete thesis is due before Spring Break, at least two weeks before the defense date.
 An oral examination (defense) must be held before the College of Arts & Sciences deadline for Honors Certification, which generally falls around the 25th of March.
 The thesis examining committee consists of three faculty members: the thesis advisor, the second reader, and the faculty coordinator of the Honors program.
 Students should anticipate making final revisions to the thesis after the defense.
 They will submit the final version to the Department by mid-April.